sumit12dec/RunnerOnRoad/README.md

-# rxhero
+# ror
-Find your Rx at the lowest price.
+Find your ror at the lowest price.